adriangrantdotorg/Twitter-Follower-Blocker/README.md

-# Twitter Follower Blocker
+# Hide Twitter Follower Amounts
-Twitter Follower Blocker is a Chrome Extension for blocking Follower counts on Twitter.com.
-Helps avoid group think and social signaling while browsing the site.
+A Chrome Extension that hides the amount of Followers a profile has on Twitter.com.
+Helps to avoid group think and social signaling while browsing the site.

 ![screenshot](/img/Birdbox-Meme.jpg)